 The following includes general policy information regarding registration for courses in the university’s fully online programs.
 Students should also familiarize themselves with the Repeat of Courses Policy and Full-time Status requirements.
 Additional registration information and steps can be found by visiting Registration Information.

-New online students attending their first semester of online courses are generally registered for courses by Online Student Services as a part of the enrollment process.
+New online students attending their first semester of online courses are generally registered for courses by College of Online Education Student Services as a part of the enrollment process.
 These students are expected to register themselves for courses after the first semester of enrollment, although assistance with registration is always available through students’ assigned online academic advisors.

 Undergraduate students may not register for more than 15 credit hours per semester.
 Graduate students may not register for more than 12 credit hours per semester.
 Once accepted into a graduate program, students may not register for courses at the undergraduate level to satisfy graduate foundation requirements.

 For programs where 8-week course session options exist, students may not register for more than two 8-week session courses in each of the two 8-week sessions in a 16-week semester (Session I and Session II).
 For example, a student may register for two 8-week courses in Session I (first 8-week session) and two 8-week courses in Session II (second 8-week session) of a semester, but could not register for three 8-week courses in Session I and one 8-week session in Session II in a semester.
 Additionally, students should register for all courses, including first and second 8-week session offerings, before the semester begins.
 Planning and registering courses early minimizes the risks of losing part or all of financial aid eligibility.

 Furthermore, international students selecting 8-week course session options must register for a first 8-week session and a second 8-week session before the start of the semester so they can be registered into the Student and Exchange Visitor Program database (SEVIS).
 Failure to register for both the first and second 8-week session will result in their I-20 being terminated for failure to enroll.